10 Best And Effective Scoliosis Exercises And Stretches

 Breathing exercises (like taking deep breaths) can provide temporary relief, but they are not an effective remedy.
 Yoga, which does help in giving the muscles some balance, is not the go-to solution in case of scoliosis.

 Scoliosis brace exercises, while effective, are a temporary solution as the spinal curve can reappear when you stop wearing the brace.
-You can also try scoliosis resistance band exercises that can help strengthen your body.
+You can also try scoliosis resistance band exercises for the back that may help strengthen your body.
 Hence, it is important to do the scoliosis exercises mentioned here.
 You must consult your doctor before doing them.

 protip_icon Trivia